 You should always test your water conditions

-We recommend the API Freshwater Aquarium Water Master Test Kit, check below to find the best price.
+We recommend the API Freshwater Aquarium Water Master Test Kit

 You should have neither ammonia or nitrites in a properly maintained aquarium.

 If you suspect high ammonia or nitrite then you should test the water to verify.
 If either of these is a cause, then a large water change is necessary.

 Frequent and large water changes and testing the water daily to ensure that ammonia or nitrites go away will help the fish feel better and get them back to normal.